 Succession planning and tips for value optimization as a KPI

-In this article, you’ll learn what owners should do during this critical phase in the life of their business.
+Learn how to boost your business’ value during this critical phase in the life of their business.

 Measure smart, acquire strategically, boost efficiency

 Amanda Vella, senior director for Business Advisory and transition consultant at ATB, says adding value to any business starts with looking at the numbers.

 “Understanding the value of your business can let you know which areas to improve upon,” says Vella.
 “It gives you a baseline measurement to make planning decisions.
 Knowing your value, just on its own though, won't necessarily tell you what you need to improve on.”